Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

 Theorem \ref{thm:rigidity} permits to decide easily if representations are irreducible or if two of them are unitarily equivalent or not.
 We can then construct huge families of irreducible representations of $F,T,V,\cO$ that are pairwise inequivalent by carefully choosing pairs of matrices and using elementary linear algebra, see Theorem \ref{thm:manifold-diffuse} and Theorem \ref{thm:manifold-atomic}.

 {\bf Categorical version of Theorem \ref{thm:rigidity}.} All constructions using Jones' technology are in essence {\it functorial} permitting us to reformulate and strengthen our main results using the language of categories.
 Below we combine several results (old and new) to obtain four categorical statements.
 Define $\Mod(\cP)$ to be the category of P-modules with morphisms as previously described.
 We use the superscript $\FD$ and subscripts $\full,\diff$ to write the various full subcategories of $\Mod(\cP)$ or $\Rep(X)$ with $X=F,T,V,\cO$ that we may consider where $\FD$ stands for finite P-dimensional, $\diff$ for diffuse and $\full$ for full.
+Additionally, $\Mod^{FD+}(\cP)$ is the category of finite P-dimensional P-modules $m$ such that $m$ does not contain any atomic P-module of P-dimension $1$ (and similarly we define $\Rep^{\FD+}(F)$).